oracle-livelabs/oci/oci-dataflow/dataflow-streaming-workshop/05-delta-table-operations/delta-table-operations.md

 * Completion of the preceding labs in this workshop

-## Task1: Verify delta table location.
+## Task 1: Verify delta table location.

 1. Go to OCI Object Storage Console (aka. hamburger menu) in the Oracle Cloud console, and select **Storage ** > **Buckets**.